wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 coherence controller will later on put the generated events into the retry buffer, such that these internal events are also handled.
 In addition, the event object will not be deallocated until the response message for the cache miss it has incurred is received.
-Lastly, the event can also be rejected by the bank arbitrator (see below) or the coherence controller.
+Lastly, the event can also be rejected by the bank arbitrator (see below) or the MSHR.
 In this case, `processEvent()` returns `false`, and the event object will remain in the `eventBuffer_`.
 These events will be repeatedly attempted in the following cycles, until the handlings are eventually successful.
-The second argument to `processEvent()` is set to `false`, since these events are not in the MSHR.

 After processing buffers, the cache appends the retry buffer of the coherence controller (obtained by calling `getRetryBuffer()` on the controller object) to the cache's